f-hafner/git-novice/episodes/02-setup.md

 - we will interact with github: email should be the same as in the GH account
 - keep your mail private? -- you can do it on github
+- highlight the structure of git commands, they are always the same: `git verb options`
+    - `verb` = what do we want to do?
+    - `options` = additional (necessary) information
 - skip line endings

 :::::::::::::::::::::::::::::::::::::::::::::::::